 How Much Is Ford Worth?

-In its hundred-plus years in business, Ford has had to weather wars, economic swings, and competition with the other automakers, especially those making up America’s Big Three: General Motors and Fiat Chrysler.
+In its hundred-plus years in business, Ford has had to weather wars, economic swings, competition with the other automakers — and a pandemic that essentially shut down the economy in 2020.
 Amid these challenges, even its most popular models from the past few decades haven’t been enough to ensure its dominance.
 Read on to see what the company has in store for consumers and investors and whether its upcoming business moves are calculated risks that could pay off.

 |What Ford Is Worth|